sahilaf/Data/README.md

 # Data
-Data collacted for various sources for training a model
+Data collacted for various sources for model training